mbaytas/MAVA337Labs/Assignment2_Processing/README.md

 Grab Richard Feynman's photo from below.

-Traverse the image pixel by pixel and apply a creative effect.
-You can turn the image grayscale or black & white, make certain colors "pop," invert it, or do more complicated operations like convolution.

 ![Richard Feynman](Feynman.jpg)

+Traverse the image pixel by pixel and apply a thresholding effect.
+(More info coming soon.)